JagjeevanAK/OpenFoodFacts-MCP/README.md

 # Open Food Facts MCP Server

-This is a Model Context Protocol (MCP) server implementation for the Open Food Facts project.
-It provides contextual information about food products to AI-powered development tools using the official [Model Context Protocol](https://modelcontextprotocol.io/) specification.
+This is a Model Context Protocol (MCP) server implementation for Open Food Facts.
+It enables AI assistants to access food product information, providing nutritional analysis, product comparisons, and recipe suggestions using the official [Model Context Protocol](https://modelcontextprotocol.io/) specification.

 ## Overview

 ### What is the Model Context Protocol?

-The Model Context Protocol (MCP) is a standardized way for AI-powered development tools to communicate with code repositories and other data sources.
-It allows AI tools to understand codebases better by providing structured access to:
+The Model Context Protocol (MCP) is a standardized way for AI assistants to communicate with external data sources.
+This server connects AI tools to the Open Food Facts database, allowing them to:

-- File content and project structure
-- Code relationships and architectural insights
-- Domain-specific knowledge and documentation
-- Interactive tools for code exploration
+- Search for food products
+- Access detailed nutritional information
+- Analyze product health scores
+- Compare products
+- Suggest recipes

-### How it Benefits Open Food Facts
+### Benefits for Food-Aware Consumers

 This MCP server enables:

-1. **Enhanced AI Assistance**: LLMs can provide more accurate information about food products
-2. **Developer Productivity**: Automated assistance for common Open Food Facts development tasks
-3. **Knowledge Sharing**: Better understanding of the codebase for contributors
+1. **Nutritional Intelligence**: Get AI-powered analysis of food products and their health implications
+2. **Informed Choices**: Compare products to make better dietary decisions
+3. **Recipe Ideas**: Discover recipes based on products you have
-4. **User Support**: Improved answers to nutrition and product-related questions
+4. **Dietary Support**: Understand allergens, additives, and dietary compatibility

-## Server Modes

-The MCP server supports two operational modes:

-### Standard Mode

-The default mode focused on food product information for general users:

-- Access to food product tools only
-- Limited resources focused on product information
-- Simplified interface for non-developer users
-- Optimized for nutritional analysis and food product questions

-### Developer Mode

-An enhanced mode with additional tools for Open Food Facts contributors:

-- All standard food product tools
-- GitHub repository analysis tools
-- Codebase navigation and analysis tools
-- Development-specific resources and prompts
-- Technical documentation and guides

 ## Available Tools

-### Food Product Tools (Available in Both Modes)
+### Food Product Tools

 - **searchProducts**: Search for products in the Open Food Facts database by name, brand, category, or other keywords
 - **getProductByBarcode**: Get detailed information about a product by its barcode (EAN, UPC, etc.)
-- **analyzeProduct**: Analyze a product from the Open Food Facts database using AI
+- **analyzeProduct**: Get AI-powered nutritional analysis of a food product
-- **compareProducts**: Compare two products from the Open Food Facts database using AI
+- **compareProducts**: Compare two products with AI-powered insights
-- **suggestRecipes**: Get AI-powered recipe suggestions using a product from the Open Food Facts database
+- **suggestRecipes**: Get AI-powered recipe suggestions using a product

-### GitHub Repository Tools (Developer Mode Only)

-- **analyzeGitHubIssue**: Analyze a specific GitHub issue from Open Food Facts repositories using AI
-- **analyzeGitHubIssuesByLabel**: Analyze multiple GitHub issues with a specific label from Open Food Facts repositories
-- **createGitHubIssueRoadmap**: Generate a prioritized roadmap based on open GitHub issues from Open Food Facts repositories

-### Developer Tools (Developer Mode Only)

-- **analyzeRepository**: Analyze the structure and organization of Open Food Facts repositories
-- **explainCode**: Get detailed explanations of code segments in the Open Food Facts codebase
-- **matchIssues**: Find related issues and pull requests for a specific problem
-- **generatePR**: Generate a pull request template for a code change
-- **generateTests**: Create test cases for a function or module
-- **gitHelper**: Get assistance with git commands for Open Food Facts development

 ## Getting Started